-Within this broader characterization of technoscience, one aspect that philosophers have explored in depth is the possibility of formulating clear and precise criteria for distinguishing the "classical" sciences, such as physics or evolutionary biology, from the technosciences.
-Many attempts have been made by philosophers and historians, analysing the practices found in putative examples of technosciences and comparing them to the practices adopted in putative examples of "classical" natural sciences.
-These analyses have led many scholars to conclude that a clear-cut line of demarcation between these two different approaches is hard to draw (see Tamborini 2020; Gorokhov 2015; Klein 2003).
-As many philosophers have pointed out, however, at least paradigmatic examples of scientific and technoscientific research endeavours can be found that consider the nature of their object of inquiry.
-In typical cases of technoscience, the object of inquiry is a non-technological artefact.
+comparing them to the practices adopted in putative examples of 'classical' natural sciences.
+These analyses have led many scholars to conclude that a clearcut line of demarcation between these two different approaches is hard to draw (see Klein 2003, Gorokhov 2015, Tamborini 2020).
+As many philosophers have pointed out, however, at least paradigmatic examples of scientific and technoscientific research endeavours can be found, where the distinction hinges on the nature of their object of inquiry.
+In typical cases of technoscience, the object of inquiry is a technological artefact, whilst in typical cases of science, the object of inquiry is a non-technological artefact.
 This provisional criterion will be explored and deployed in this paper to argue that contemporary biorobotics has both a scientific and a technoscientific side.